 - Spiccato Synths

-The Braaams, Clock FX, Spiccato Synths, Pulsating Atmospheres, FX Markers, Powerdowns and Hits are all exciting and full of useful, very fashionable samples.
+The Braaams, Clock FX, Spiccato Synths, Pulsating Atmospheres, FX Markers, Powerdowns, and Hits are all exciting and full of useful, very fashionable samples.
 It’s hard not to recall the “blockbuster-franchise-robot-car” films, but in a much darker and creepy version, when playing through the futuristic patches.
-They pack every bit of bite, digital twisting and sinister darkness you could wish for.
+They pack every bit of bite, digital twisting, and sinister darkness you could wish for.

 That being said, after looking through every patch and playing around with it, I can’t help but think “and where is the rest”.
-And by that I don’t mean to say that what this library provides isn’t sufficient.
+And by that, I don’t mean to say that what this library provides isn’t sufficient.
 I mean to say that looking through it makes me want more, and I can’t make up my mind if that’s a positive or negative trait of this library.

 “Dystopian Dreams – Dark Moon Rising” provides great value, at a fairly low price point.
 The sounds are high-quality while also being a very specific genre, and very distinctive.
 I would recommend using this library if it fits your project, and I would also recommend not overusing it.
-As with this type of sounds, often less is more.
+As with this type of sound, often less is more.
 Still, it is something that shouldn’t be missing from the arsenal of the media composer.